5T33Z0/Clover-Crate/Graphics/README.md

 - `ProductID`
 - `HorizontalSyncPulseWidth`: Fixes the eight apples issue.
 See `EightApple` Fix under &rarr; Kernel and Kext Patches.
 - `VideoInputSignal`

-## FB Name
-This parameter is specific to ATI Radeon Cards, for which about three dozens different framebuffers exist which don't follow any specific pattern.
-Clover automatically chooses the most appropriate name from the table on most known cards.

-However, other users of the exact same card are challenged, they want a different name.
-So select one from the dropdown menu.

 ## Load VBios
 Loads video bios from a file.
 It must be present in `EFI/CLOVER/OEM/xxx/ROM` or `EFI/CLOVER/ROM` and its name must consist of `vendor_device.rom`, e.g. `1002_68d8.rom`.
 Since r3222, longer file names including sub-vendor and sub-revision are supported as well.
 For example `10de_0f00_1458_3544.rom`.
 This option is useful if you want to load a patched Vbios when running macOS.